Also known as: Kingdom Hearts: Final Mix

 - Difficulty options have been added, allowing the player to choose between the default "Normal" difficulty and an "Expert" difficulty mode, when starting a new game.

-- Boss HP were greatly reduced.
+- Because of that, Boss HP has been greatly reduced for balancing purposes.
 (Ex: Rock Titan originally had 4200 HP; this was reduced to 2100 HP.)

 - The "Gold Match" and "Platinum Match" were added to Olympus Coliseum, which lets you fight Ice Titan and Sephiroth respectively as new bosses, unlocked after clearing Hollow Bastion.